 Antibiotics are the most common treatment method for treating UTIs.
 The pain and discomfort can be managed through over-the-counter pain medicine while you wait for a doctor’s appointment, which helps to greatly reduce the immediate side effects.

 It is unlikely that home remedies will help completely eliminate UTIs, but there are certain lifestyle changes that may make them less likely.
 Drinking plenty of water, wearing loose and/or cotton pants, avoiding douching, and not holding your pee are all simple things to help reduce your risk.
-They’re not a replacement for medical attention, and they certainly won’t cure your UTI, but they can certainly help reduce your risk of infection.
+You can avoid acidic fruit and spicy foods, which might irritate your bladder.
+These steps are not a replacement for medical attention, and they certainly won’t cure your UTI, but they can certainly help reduce your risk of infection.

-Similarly, cranberry juice may help prevent urinary tract infections, but it is not a replacement for medication or seeking medical attention when you think you may have a UTI.
+So cranberry juice for UTI may help prevent urinary tract infections, but it is not a replacement for medication or seeking medical attention when you think you may have a UTI.
 And always speak to your doctor about making any major changes to your diet, supplements, or lifestyle.
 To find a doctor who specializes in pelvic health in your area, use our Physician Finder.